auth0/docs/articles/appliance/disaster-recovery.md

 Use the [PSaaS Appliance Command Line Interface (CLI)](/appliance/cli) to [reconfigure the IP addresses](/appliance/cli/reconfiguring-ip) of the VM(s).

 ::: panel VMWare's Site Recovery Manager
 If you are hosting your PSaaS Appliance instances using VMware, you may also implement a similar backup/recovery scenario using VMWare's  Site Recovery Manager (SRM).
 SRM provides an automated mechanism to move your snapshots to a secondary site, where they can be retrieved if you ever need your data restored.
 If you choose this option, Auth0 will help you set up and test your implementation.
-SRM will change the IP address(es) for your instance(s), and you can
+SRM will change the IP address(es) for your instance(s).

 We have tested that it will change the IP for the box and you can [run re-ip](/appliance/cli/reconfiguring-ip) as long as you have prepared the [PSaaS Appliance Command Line Interface (CLI)](/appliance/cli) ahead of time and uploaded the certificate.
 :::